Andrei Bakich: Life in Serbia and Montenegro

-Bakich was born on the last of the day of 1878 in Andrijevica in the then Principality of Montenegro, and in documents, he never failed to declare himself a Serb by nationality.
+Bakich was born on the last day of 1878 in Andrijevica in the then Principality of Montenegro, and in documents, he never failed to declare himself a Serb by nationality.
 He finished elementary school in his native town and completed his secondary school education at the Third Belgrade Gymnasium.
 After the assassination of King Milan Obrenović, Bakich decided to emigrate to Imperial Russia when rumors began to spread that he was involved in the plot.

 Russian officer

 In 1900, Bakich entered the 60th Zamosc Infantry Regiment.
 Later in 1902, he graduated from the Odessa Military Academy.
-He was transferred to the Far East, where he served in the newly-formed 8th Siberian Rifle Division.
+He was transferred to the Far East, where he served in the newly formed 8th Siberian Rifle Division.
 He participated in the Russo-Japanese War in 1905.
 From 1906 to 1910, he advanced from the rank of lieutenant to the rank of captain.
 In 1909 in Vladivostok, his son Mihailo Bakich, who later became an architect and engineer, was born.
 In 1913, owing to poor health, he resigned from the military and started working as a trader, with the Russian-Mongolian trade organization based in Mongolia.